bugsnag/bugsnag-cocoa/README.md

     Click your project, click on your main target, then navigate to "Build Phases", select "Link Binary with Libraries" and click on the "+" button.
 Then add SystemConfiguration.framework.

+-   If you are building an OSX project, you also need to link with the ExceptionHandling Framework.
+This step is not required for iOS.

+    Click your project, click on your main target, then navigate to "Build Phases", select "Link Binary with Libraries" and click on the "+" button.
+Then add ExceptionHandling.framework.

 -   Add a build phase to upload the symbolication information to Bugsnag

     From the same "Build Phases" screen, click the plus in the bottom right of the screen labelled "Add Build Phase", then select "Add Run Script".
-Then expand the newly added "Run Script" section, and set the shell to `/usr/bin/env ruby` and copy the following script into the text box,
+Then expand the newly added "Run Script" section, and set the shell to `/usr/bin/ruby` and copy the following script into the text box,

     ```ruby
     if ENV["DEBUG_INFORMATION_FORMAT"] != "dwarf-with-dsym"